 May 17, 2016: Ottawa appoints a three-member panel to conduct an environmental review of the Trans Mountain expansion project.

 Nov.
-29, 2016: Prime Minister Justin Trudeau approves the Trans Mountain expansion, part of a sweeping announcement that also saw approval of Enbridge's Line 3 pipeline replacement, but the end of its Northern Gateway project.
+29, 2016: Prime Minister Justin Trudeau announces that cabinet has approved the expansion, part of a sweeping announcement that also saw approval of Enbridge's Line 3 pipeline replacement, but the end of its Northern Gateway project.

 Jan.
 11, 2017: B.C.
 Premier Christy Clark announces her support for the project, saying Kinder Morgan has met five government conditions including a revenue-sharing agreement worth up to $1 billion.